jon49/child-spaced-repetition/README.md

 }
 ```

+> Note that `$this->user_id` inside the object corresponds to the Model's database ID that you provided when you started the object.

 Based on previous documentation, you should be familiar with how to use the `db` object to do an UPDATE statement.
 Notice that this method takes an associative array for `$input`.
 Each input variable corresponds to a database field.
 This pattern for doing an update method isn't required but just serves as an example.

 The Controller's `init()` method is where you page logic goes.
 Imagine a Controller that receives a form request.
 This example shows the `init()` method of the Controller and how it might use the `update()` method of our Model: